AdamCoscia/eve-online-research/README.md

 ## EVE Trajectory Mining

 This application was developed and designed by Adam Coscia.
-Any questions or comments please email <acoscia@stevens.edu>.
+Any questions or comments please email <acoscia125@gmail.com>.

 Before editing, please read this document as well as [CONTRIBUTING.md](CONTRIBUTING.md) for how to access/modify the files in the repository.
 Thank you!!